 And that’s my meal.
 Seriously, about $40 bucks, a little over 2 hours.
 One heck of a party.
 Give it a try, it’s the perfect dinner.

-3 Responses to “Four Courses of Olive Press Olive Oil”
+3 Replies to “Four Courses of Olive Press Olive Oil”